Resolving Stanley's conjecture on $k$-fold acyclic complexes: Preliminaries

 A complex is \emph{acyclic} (over a field $\Bbbk$) if all of its reduced homology groups are trivial.
-Recalling Definition~\ref{kFoldDef}, we note that $1$-fold acyclicity is equivalent to acyclicity, so Theorem \ref{StanleyTheorem} is the $k=1$ case of Conjecture \ref{DiamondConjecture}.
+Recalling Definition~\ref{kFoldDef}, we note that $1$-fold acyclicity is equivalent to acyclicity, so Theorem~\ref{StanleyTheorem} is the $k=1$ case of Conjecture~\ref{DiamondConjecture}.
 When $k>1$, $k$-fold acyclicity is not a topological property.
 For example, the $d$-simplex is $(d+1)$-fold acyclic, but its barycentric subdivision is not $k$-fold acyclic for $k>1$.

-The construction of our counterexample relies on \textbf{relative simplicial complexes}; given a simplicial complex $\Delta$ and a subcomplex $\Gamma$, the relative complex $\Phi = (\Delta, \Gamma)$ is the set of all of the faces of $\Delta$ that are not faces of $\Gamma$.
+The construction of our counterexample relies on \emph{relative simplicial complexes}; given a simplicial complex $\Delta$ and a subcomplex $\Gamma$, the relative complex $\Phi = (\Delta, \Gamma)$ is the set of all of the faces of $\Delta$ that are not faces of $\Gamma$.

-Given a poset $P$ and two elements $x,y \in P$, the \textbf{interval} from $x$ to $y$ is $[x,y] = \{ z \in P \mid x \le z \le y \}.$ If $[x,y] = \set{x,y}$, then we say that $y$ \textbf{covers} $x$.
-An interval $I$ is a \textbf{rank $k$ boolean interval} if $I \cong 2^{[k]}$.
-A \textbf{boolean interval decomposition} of $P$ is a collection $\mathcal{B}$ of disjoint boolean intervals in $P$ such that
+Given a poset $P$ and two elements $x,y \in P$, the \emph{interval} from $x$ to $y$ is $[x,y] = \{ z \in P \mid x \le z \le y \}.$ If $[x,y] = \set{x,y}$, then we say that $y$ \emph{covers} $x$.
+An interval $I$ is a \emph{rank $k$ boolean interval} if $I \cong 2^{[k]}$.
+A \emph{boolean interval decomposition} of $P$ is a collection $\mathcal{B}$ of disjoint boolean intervals in $P$ such that

-Such a decomposition is a \textbf{rank $k$ boolean interval decomposition} if all intervals in the decomposition are of rank $k$.
+Such a decomposition is a \emph{rank $k$ boolean interval decomposition} if all intervals in the decomposition are of rank $k$.
 We also refer to this as a rank \(k\) boolean decomposition.

-\begin{definition} A \textbf{Boolean tree} of rank $i$ is a subposet $T_i$ of a poset $P$, that has a unique minimal element, $r$, and is defined recursively as follows.
-Any subposet with exactly one element is a Boolean tree of rank 0.
-Now assume $T_1$ and $T_2$ are two disjoint Boolean trees of rank $(i - 1)$, with minimal elements $r_1$ and $r_2$, respectively, such that $r_2$ covers $r_1$ in $P$.
-Then $T_1 \cup T_2$ is a Boolean tree of rank $i$, with $r_1$ as its unique minimal element. \end{definition}
+\begin{definition} A \emph{boolean tree} of rank $i$ is a subposet $T_i$ of a poset $P$, that has a unique minimal element $r$, and is defined recursively as follows.
+Any subposet with exactly one element is a boolean tree of rank 0.
+Now assume $T_1$ and $T_2$ are two disjoint boolean trees of rank $(i - 1)$, each with minimal elements $r_1$ and $r_2$ respectively, such that $r_2$ covers $r_1$ in $P$.
+Then $T_1 \cup T_2$ is a boolean tree of rank $i$, with $r_1$ as its unique minimal element. \end{definition}

-A \textbf{(rank $k$) boolean tree decomposition} of a poset is defined the same as a (rank $k$) boolean interval decomposition, except that boolean intervals are replaced with boolean trees.
+A \emph{(rank $k$) boolean tree decomposition} of a poset is defined the same as a (rank $k$) boolean interval decomposition, except that boolean intervals are replaced with boolean trees.
 When the rank is \(1\), both boolean trees and boolean intervals are simply described by a single covering relation, matching Stanley's original theorem statement \cite[Theorem 1.2]{St93}.